yeroc-sebrof/azure-devops-mcp/docs/TROUBLESHOOTING.md

      - `https://registry.npmjs.org/` if running it locally.

 3. **Dependency Installation Errors**
-   If `npm install` fails, ensure you are using Node.js version 20 or higher.
+   If `npm install` fails, verify that you are using Node.js version 20 or higher.
 You can check your Node.js version with:
    ```pwsh
    node -v
    ```